shaunharker/DSGRN/docs/signatures.rst

 .. code-block:: sql

-  sqlite> select ParameterIndex from Signatures where (MorseGraphIndex=18 or MorseGraphIndex=19) and ParameterIndex < 400;
+  select ParameterIndex from Signatures where (MorseGraphIndex=18 or MorseGraphIndex=19) and ParameterIndex < 400;

 .. code-block:: sql